 One-of-a-Kind Excursions Created for Families, Children and Adults

-CELEBRATION, Fla. – During its Alaska itineraries in summer 2013, Disney Cruise Line invites families to explore the grandeur of America’s 49th state with a wide variety of fun and exciting Port Adventures.
+CELEBRATION, Fla. – During its Alaska itineraries in summer 2012, Disney Cruise Line invites families to explore the grandeur of America’s 49thstate with a wide variety of fun and exciting Port Adventures.

-In preparation for the three-month season of Alaska cruises, Disney Cruise Line worked with local tour operators to create family-friendly excursions that will entertain and inspire both adults and children amid Alaska’s natural beauty and rich cultural heritage.
+In preparation for the three-month season of Alaska cruises, Disney Cruise Line worked with local tour operators to create a Signature Collection of family-friendly excursions that will entertain and inspire both adults and children amid Alaska’s natural beauty and rich cultural heritage.

-Guests will enjoy a hassle-free and fun-filled way to experience Alaska’s breathtaking vistas, native wildlife and the history and customs of native cultures.
+Guests aboard the Alaska sailings will enjoy a hassle-free and fun-filled way to experience breathtaking vistas, native wildlife and the history and customs of native cultures.
 After each day’s adventures ashore, everyone will return to the comfort and amenities of the Disney Wonder.

 The Disney Difference

 In Skagway, guests will board motorcoaches for a tour through the city’s historic downtown area before arriving at the Liarsville Gold Rush Trail Camp, which is nestled beside a waterfall at the foot of White Pass.
 At the camp, a cast of sourdoughs and dance hall girls will entertain guests with a hilarious puppet show inspired by the heady days of the Klondike gold rush and the tall tales told by prospectors who traveled to and from the treacherous pass.